cado-security/product-help/docs/cado/deploy/azure/azure-scoping.md

 By default, the Cado platform uses Azure contributor roles for cross-account permissions, it is possible to use custom roles to granularly scope the permissions required.

 ## Valid Scopes
-There are three ways to assign scrope to the following permissions, these and their effects are explained below:
+There are three ways to assign scope to the following permissions, these and their effects are explained below:

 | Assignable Scope    | Effect |
 | ------------ | ------- |